licitdev/docs/configuration/data-model/collections.md

 To create a Collection, follow these steps.

 1. Navigate to **Settings > Data Model** and click <span mi btn>add</span> in the page header and a drawer will open.
-2. Enter a unique **Collection Name**.\
+2. Enter a unique **Collection Name**.
+This cannot be modified later, but can be translated.\
-   This is used as the data table key, API Collection key, and default Collection name in the App.
+   This is used as the data table key, API collection key, and default collection name throughout the App.
 3. Optional: Make any other configurations as desired.
    - **Singleton** — Toggles whether the Collection is a [Singleton](#configure-a-collection-collection-setup).
    - **Primary Key Field** — Sets the name of the primary key field, defaults to `id`.
    - **Type** — Sets the [type of ID](/configuration/data-model/fields/#keys-and-ids) to use for this Collection.
 4. Click <span mi btn>arrow_forward</span> to confirm.
 5. Enable and rename the other Optional System Fields as desired:
-   - **Status** — Stores Item status.
+   - **Status** — Stores item status.
-   - **Sort** — Enables drag-and-drop sorting of Items.
+   - **Sort** — Adds a field which enables drag-and-drop sorting of items.
-   - **Created On** — Stores the date that the Item was created.
+   - **Created On** — Logs the date an item was created.
-   - **Created By** — Stores the User that created this Item.
+   - **Created By** — Logs the user that created this item.
-   - **Updated On** — Stores the last date updated.
+   - **Updated On** — Logs the date an item was last updated.
-   - **Updated By** — Stores the last User to edit the file.
+   - **Updated By** — Stores the last user to edit the file.
-6. Click <span mi btn>check</span> to confirm and create the Collection.
+6. Click <span mi btn>check</span> to confirm and create the collection.

 ::: danger Immutable Keys

-The Collection Name from step two cannot be modified after Collection creation.
+The collection name from step two cannot be modified after collection creation.
 However, you can override how it is displayed with [Collection Naming Translations](#collection-setup).

 :::

 :::warning Composite Keys

-Directus does not currently support Composite Keys.
+Directus does not currently support composite keys.
 If your project uses composite keys, you will need to make an adjustment to the data model.

 :::